 Well, here's the least surprising thing in technology.

-You know, Amazon owns those the ring camera company, and now they're gonna partner with Flock, which is another outdoor camera company that networks them all together and uses AI.
+And now they're going to partner with Flock, which is another outdoor camera company that networks them all together and uses AI.

-Now, I remind you that when I talk about privacy, most of you say, no, don't take my privacy, and others say, well, usually almost all of you say, don't take my privacy.
+Now, I remind you that when I talk about privacy, most of you say, no, don't take my privacy.

 Not that I want it to go that way, but it is unwinnable.

-Well, I guess the uh Martin Luther King uh family, their estate talked to open AI because they didn't like how AI was allowing people to make images and of Dr. King.
+Well, I guess the Martin Luther King family, their estate, talked to OpenAI because they didn't like how AI was allowing people to make images out of Dr. King.

-So open AI says uh they're gonna stop doing that.
+So OpenAI says they're going to stop doing that.

-So really what it is is that authorized representatives or states can request that the licenses not be used.
+So really what it is, is that authorized representatives or states can request that the licenses not be used.

 So I suppose I can do that too.

-Do you think they would uh honor that?
+Do you think they would honor that?

-If I if I told uh open AI to not use any images of me or the Dilbert characters forever, do you think it could pull that off?
+If I told OpenAI to not use any images of me or the Dilbert characters forever, do you think it could pull that off?

 I don't know.

-Had a long conversation yesterday with Grok and then uh followed up with OpenAI today to see if it would have any different opinion, and here's what Grok says about the reason that uh black and white Americans have different levels of income.
+I had a long conversation yesterday with Grok and then followed up with OpenAI today to see if it would have any different opinion.

 So here is Grok explaining to me yesterday why black and white Americans have different income levels.